 Students who are accepted to the school will experience a welcoming and inclusive student body and staff committed to their success.

-NOTE: Because international students are more likely to require transportation to and from the airport during home leave/vacation times, they are required to receive approval from school administration regarding airline flight itineraries prior to tickets being purchased.
+NOTE: Because international students are more likely to require transportation to and from the airport during home leave or vacation times, they are required to receive approval from school administration regarding airline flight itineraries prior to tickets being purchased.
 This is to ensure that reasonably convenient transportation can be arranged to and from the airport.

 The school is authorized under Federal law to enroll non-immigrant students.
 Below are listed the requirements established by the U.S. Citizenship and Immigration Services (USCIS) to receive an I-20 form:

-Foreign Exchange Financial Information Based on 10 Months – Tuition and Fees are for students entering for the 2018-2019 school year
+Foreign Exchange Financial Information Based on 10 Months Tuition and Fees are for students entering the current school year.

 The I-20 form will be issued only after the school faculty and the Registrar have reviewed the student’s transcripts, the student has been approved for acceptance into Maplewood Academy, and the yea’s tuition has been paid in advance.
 Should a student withdraw from school in the middle of the 1st semester term, tuition for the remainder of the semester will not be refunded, however, the entire 2nd semester’s tuition will be refunded.